canonical/tmate-ssh-server-operator/docs/tutorial/getting-started.md

 ### Prerequisites

-To deploy a tmate-ssh-server charm, you will need a juju bootstrapped with any machine controller.
+To deploy a tmate-ssh-server charm, you will need a Juju controller bootstrapped with any machine controller type.
-To see how to bootstrap your juju installation with LXD, please refer to the documentation on LXD [installation](https://juju.is/docs/juju/lxd).
+To see how to bootstrap your Juju installation with LXD, please refer to the documentation on LXD [installation](https://juju.is/docs/juju/lxd).

 ### Setting up the tutorial model